FDio/csit/docs/report/introduction/test_environment_sut_meltspec_hsw.rst

 Spectre and Meltdown Checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Following section displays the output of a running shell script to tell if
+Following section displays sample output of a running shell script to tell if
-system is vulnerable against the several "speculative execution" CVEs that were
+a system is vulnerable to the several "speculative execution" CVEs, which were
 made public in 2018.
-Script is available on `Spectre & Meltdown Checker Github
+The script is available at `Spectre & Meltdown Checker Github
 <https://github.com/speed47/spectre-meltdown-checker>`_.

 ::